laninsky/processing_fastsimcoal_to_fasta/README.md

 # processing_fastsimcoal_to_fasta
-Taking the concatenated arlequin file from fastsimcoal and splitting by locus
+Taking the concatenated arlequin file from fastsimcoal and splitting by locus.
+Assumes you've simulated two copies per lineage (i.e. alleles)

 Need to change parameters in parameter block before running